Since 3.1.0-beta.1

 Svelte and Angular supports Observables natively so liveQuery() can be used directly.

-The Svelte Store Contract is a subset of the Ecmascript Observable specification draft which makes the return value of liveQuery() a fully valid Svelte Store by itself.
+The Svelte Store Contract implements a subset of the Ecmascript Observable specification draft which makes the return value of liveQuery() a fully valid Svelte Store by itself.

 Angular supports Rx observables natively, and Rx Observables also are compliant with the Ecmascript Observable specification.